Learn Finnish

 Study in Finland

-On this page, you can apply for and receive a place of study in Finland and use the various services of the Finnish National Agency for Education.
-The use of the website requires login and suomi.fi authentication.
+On this page, you can search study programmes, courses, and educational institutes.
+You can also apply for and receive a place of study in Finland and use the various services of the Finnish National Agency for Education.
+Applying for and receiving a place of study requires login and suomi.fi authentication.
 The website is available in Finnish, Swedish and English.

 Studyinfo